 4. Your team is unique, why isn’t your system?

 Large teams can often have subsequently large boards, which can create delays when rendering important reports in real-time.
 Understanding the dynamic between team members and the work they produce will help to customize boards to fit their needs.
 Creating sub-team boards off of large team projects promotes heightened visibility and awareness of problems as they arise.
 This will allow Project Managers to see the project overview through an aggregate board of “Stories” from all sub-team boards.
-Visibility of workflow issues can also be elevated through the use of heavy-handed implementation of unique customization.
+The visibility of workflow issues can also be elevated through the use of heavy-handed implementation of unique customization.
 For example, adding strong customization to Swimlanes can promote critical or unassigned issues to top priorities when processing through a workflow.

 Implementing agile development across your enterprise is very important when trying to keep up to date with advancing technology standards.
 As your company grows, institute system processes that will scale with you.
+The Oxalis team can help – we offer Jira consulting services to help you scale your efforts.